jankotek/JDBM3/README.md

 JDBM provides HashMap, TreeMap, HashSet, TreeSet and LinkedList backed up by disk storage.
 Now you can insert billion records into collection without running out of memory.
-This is probably fastest and easiest to use pure Java database.
+JDBM is probably fastest and easiest to use pure Java database.

-JDBM has minimal size, standalone jar has only 160 KB (90KB stripped).
+JDBM has minimal size with standalone jar only taking 160 KB (90KB stripped).
 Yet it is packed with impressive features such as: space effective serialization, transactions, MRU/soft/weak instance cache, defragmentation, encryption and compression.